aurelia/binding/doc/article/en-US/binding-value-converters.md

   <source-code src="example/binding-value-converters/simple-converter/app.js"></source-code>
 </au-demo>

-OK, the result looks much better but how did this all work?
+OK, the result looks much better, but how did this all work?

-Well first we created a couple of value converters:  `DateFormatValueConverter` and `CurrencyFormatValueConverter`.
+Well, first we created a couple of value converters:  `DateFormatValueConverter` and `CurrencyFormatValueConverter`.
 Each has a `toView` method that the Aurelia framework will apply to model values before displaying them in the view.
 Our converters use the MomentJS and NumeralJS libraries to format the data.

-Next we updated the view to `require` the converters so they can be used in the view.
-When requiring a resource such as a value converter you supply the path to the resource in the require element's `from` attribute.
+Next, we updated the view to `require` the converters so they can be used in the view.
+When requiring a resource such as a value converter, you supply the path to the resource in the require element's `from` attribute.

 <code-listing heading="Requiring Resources">
   <source-code lang="HTML">